edwrddz6/simpsons_api_project/README.md

 ## How to Use

-To retrieve a new quote, simply click on the button below the birthday card.
+Move your cursor over the birthday card to reveal its contents.
+Inside, you'll find a quote from a character in The Simpsons.
+To get a different quote, just click on the button located beneath the birthday card.

 ## Contributing